elaq/krakow-sightseeing/warsaw.md

 ## [Multimedia Fountain Park](http://www.warsawtour.pl/en/tourist-attractions/multimedia-fountain-park-multimedialny-park-fontann-161002.html)

-* if you fancy a fountains laser show, it's there for you at 9:30 pm on Friday and Saturday :-) the fountain is not huge, but the [show](https://www.youtube.com/watch?v=x0AnDdRTXe0) is not bad
+* if you fancy a fountains laser show, it's there for you at 9:30 pm on Friday and Saturday.
+The fountain is not huge, but the [show](https://www.youtube.com/watch?v=x0AnDdRTXe0) is not bad

 ## [ZOO](https://en.wikipedia.org/wiki/Warsaw_Zoo)